Fayetteville, AR Divorce Lawyer

 Determining Child Custody During a Divorce

 If you and your former spouse share minor children, determining who has child custody is another important issue.
+Previously, Arkansas courts would take the approach that a mother would have preference over a father when it comes to child custody.
 While it was customary for one parent to have custody of the children while the other would have visitation rights, courts have evolved and realized the importance of both parents in a child’s life.

-When determining child custody, Arkansas has the best interests of the child in mind.
+When determining child custody, we has the best interests of the child in mind.
 This means that preferential treatment will not be given to a certain parent due to their sex or any other factor.
 Additionally, if the child is old enough to make certain decisions, the court will consider the preferences of the child.
+The following is a list of common factors that a court may consider when deciding a child custody matter:

 When handling child custody, it is almost guaranteed that alimony will have to be considered.
 Alimony is money paid to a former spouse in order to maintain the lifestyle they were accustomed to and to provide for children.
 If one spouse has custody over the children, the other spouse will likely be ordered to pay alimony.
 The number of alimony payments will depend on various circumstances like the cost of education or healthcare for a child.

-If you are considering getting divorced in Fayetteville, or if you need help responding to a divorce petition, you can rely on the dedicated Arkansas divorce attorneys of Gunn Kieklak Dennis, LLP for affordable quality legal representation.
+If you are considering getting divorced in Fayetteville, or if you need help responding to a divorce petition, you can rely on the dedicated Fayetteville, AR divorce attorneys of Gunn Kieklak Dennis, LLP, for affordable quality legal representation.
 Call our law offices right away at (479) 717-9068 to schedule a completely confidential legal consultation.
 Don’t worry about having “too many questions” or not knowing where to start – that is exactly what we are here to assist you with.
+You may also use our online submission form to schedule your consultation with an experienced Fayetteville family law attorney.